 The mechanism of the printing press

-Initially these machines were operated by hand.
-The blocks were set in a frame which would print out the text on the paper while passing through a roller.
-It was only in the 19th century that steam driven printing presses were made.
+Initially, these machines were operated by hand.
+The blocks were set in a frame that would print out the text on the paper while passing through a roller.
+It was only in the 19th century that steam-driven printing presses were made.

 Boon of printing press

 The books, which were a privileged possession in the past were now available to the general public.
-The popularity of printing press was initially restricted to the lower classes since the upper classes looked down on it.
-Printing press gave a new dimension to the dissemination of knowledge.
+The popularity of the printing press was initially restricted to the lower classes since the upper classes looked down on it.
+The printing press gave a new dimension to the dissemination of knowledge.
 The texts were now available to the general population.
-It was not only them who benefitted from it but even the academic scholars, politicians etc found it a useful tool.
+It was not only them who benefitted from it but even the academic scholars, politicians, etc found it a useful tool.

 The printing press has come a long way since then.
 Now we have digital printing techniques in place.
 But if it was not for Johannes Gutenberg, the world wouldn’t have seen the printing press.
 The invention of the printing press changed our lives in so many ways.
 It gave us access to knowledge; it helps us in knowing the latest happenings around the world in the form of newspapers; it helps us explore our history through books and so on.
 So next time you pick a book or newspaper to read, do not forget to thank the man behind it; his contribution to the world is immortal.